Therm-a-Rest Vesper 45 Ultralight Backpacking Quilt Review

 Wide Shoulder Girth

 The Vesper 45 quilt is 58” wide at the shoulders, which is wider than many companies’ wide quilts!
 It tapers down from there to 51” at the hips, and then 37” at the feet.
-This wide shoulder girth allows you to get great coverage around your torso with room to tuck it under you.
-I move between stomach and side sleeping in the night, and I really appreciated this extra girth as I changed positions.
-This extra width also reduces the quilt dependence on a more cumbersome sleeping pad attachment system, since the quilt’s extra width blocks side drafts quite effectively.
+This wide shoulder girth gives you great coverage around your torso with room to tuck it under you.
+I move between my stomach and side sleeping in the night, and I really appreciated this extra girth as I changed positions.
+This extra width also reduces the quilt’s dependence on a more cumbersome sleeping pad attachment system since the quilt’s extra width blocks side drafts quite effectively.

 Side Draft Tubes